vsoch/vsoch.github.io/_posts/2019/2019-06-28-the-human-menu.md

 It uses local storage to keep track of your items suggested, newly added, and completed, so you can navigate away from the page and come back to where you left off.
 The project is inspired by the problems outlined  by <a href="https://humanetech.com/problem/" target="_blank">The Center for Humane Technology</a>, specifically that our attentions are captured by addictive "digital slot machines" to the detriment of our mental health.
-While the items in the example above might not be perfect for you (for example, if you really don't like Puzzles, or baking, you might not like the list), you can easily fork the repository and edit the items to your liking.
+While the items in the example above might not be perfect for you (for example, if you really don't like puzzles, or baking, you might not like the list), you can easily fork the repository and edit the items to your liking.
 Let's talk in more detail about how you can customize it for your use case and contribute!